The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Spain and Portugal: Virginia Irurita of Made for Spain & Portugal.

 In Córdoba: Casa Pepe de la Juderia.
 Sit on the rooftop terrace for a great view of the minaret of the old mosque, which is now the bell tower of the cathedral.
 Try the salmorejo—a chilled tomato soup—or any of the pork dishes.

 In Seville: Bodeguita Morales.
 This tapas bar has been around for over a century, with the atmosphere to prove it.
-I love their spinach and garbanzo beans; it’s a typical Spanish dish, but the generous dose of cumin gives it a North African flavor.
+Spinach and garbanzo beans are a typical Spanish dish, but the generous dose of cumin in their version gives it a North African flavor.

 Meal worth the splurge

 Aponiente, in Cádiz, just earned its second Michelin star.
 Chef Angel Leon, who’s known for using laboratory equipment in his kitchen, has revolutionized the way seafood is prepared.